JacksonTQY/ntcluckydraw/README.md

  ![image](https://github.com/JacksonTQY/ntcluckydraw/assets/97141507/9bc53212-660a-483b-a847-1ab36ddc1696)

-4)	If the input file is not a csv file but an Excel file, please save it in a csv format with the
+4)	If the input file is not a csv file but an Excel file, please save it in a csv format with the name NTC_Participants.csv
+5) The winners will be saved as “Lucky Draw Winners.csv”.
+Do not open the file when the program is running as this will prevent you from saving the winners into the file.
+6)	Avoid resizing the program window.